codehearts/portfolio/readme.md

 - `time` Full month name and year, or a range if the work had a start/end
 - `link` Optional URL for the work
 - `link_label` Optional button label for the work's URL, if the URL itself isn't acceptable
-- `image` 1024px wide image, 1152px tall to maintain the 8/9 ratio I seem to be using
+- `image` 1024px wide image, 1152px tall to maintain the 8/9 ratio I seem to be using, suffixed with `-2x`
+  - Create a half-sized image without the `-2x` suffix `convert image-2x.png -scale=50% image.png`
+  - Create a webp for both sizes `cwebp image.png -o image.webp && cwebp image-2x.png -o image-2x.webp`
 - `image_alt` Screenshot of my CIF home page design

 Works are displayed in the _reverse_ sorted order of their filenames, so each file is prepended with a number to influence the sorting